ReubenGitHub/ML-Vehicle-Emissions/ProjectReport.md

 I use Python and MySQL to perform cleansing, statistical analysis, and visualisation of UK government vehicle emissions data.
 I train XGBoost, Decision Tree, and Linear Regression models on the preprocessed data, and compare the performances of each model.
 I then produce several XGBoost models with hyperparameters tuned using Grid Search, Random Search, [Hyperopt](https://github.com/hyperopt/hyperopt), and [Trieste](trieste_citation.txt), and I compare the results and tuning speeds of each method.
 Finally, I review two of the models by investigating their accuracies, error distributions, feature importances, and their input requirements.

 I primarily chose to undertake this project to develop my own skills in data sourcing, data cleansing, and a variety of supervised machine learning techniques.
-I also hope that this project might serve as a learning resource for others aspiring to study machine learning.

 One possible benefit from the results of this investigation may be evidence-driven insights into the key aspects of vehicle design that impact CO2 emissions.